yehuthi/Paleo_KBL/README.md

 If the program you try to type into:
 - doesn't support it (typically some games): request them for full Unicode support, get declined, get depressed, move on.
 - doesn't react to input (e.g. Telegram at time of writing): issue the developers a bug report and meanwhile write elsewhere and copy into where you wanted it written.
 - doesn't display the letters correctly, just shows boxes □ or question marks �: it's likely the font that attempts to display the text is incompatible.
 If you can change it into one that does, do so.
-If you can't but it's reasonable for you to change the font, issue a bug report to the developers, and if not, consider this is a case of no support.
+If you can't but it's reasonable for you to be able to change the font, issue a bug report to the developers, and if not, consider this is a case of no support.